 How to Setup SCCM CB Intune Co-Management Configuration Manager ConfigMgr

-The co-Management option is available only on a Preview release of SCCM CB 1709.
-I don’t know whether it will make it to SCCM CB 1710 Production release in a couple of months.
-But, I guess that Co-Management will be available in SCCM CB 1710 production release.
+The co-management option is available only on a Preview release of SCCM CB 1709.
+I don’t know whether it will make it to the SCCM CB 1710 Production release in a few months.
+However, Co-Management will be available in the SCCM CB 1710 production release.

 What is Co-Management?

-In simple terms, SCCM CB co-management is a dual management capability offered for Windows 10 1709 version (Fall Creators Update) devices.
-InTune and SCCM can manage windows 10 1709 devices at the same time.
+In simple terms, SCCM CB co-management is a dual management capability offered for Windows 10 1709 (Fall Creators Update) devices.
+InTune and SCCM can manage Windows 10 1709 devices simultaneously.

-For example, eligible Windows 10 devices will be managed via SCCM client.
-And some other workloads will be managed by Intune MDM channel.
-We will see more details about the Workloads in the below section of this post.
+For example, eligible Windows 10 devices will be managed via the SCCM client, and the Intune MDM channel will handle other workloads.
+The section below this post provides more details about the Workloads.

 This co-management is only available for the Intune subscriptions; set INTUNE as MDM authority.

-So you might be thinking, how can we handle the conflicts of policies in the SCCM Co-Management scenario?
-Yeah, the disputes of configuration/compliance policies will be controlled via Co-Management Configuration policies in SCCM CB.
+You might wonder how we can handle policy conflicts in the SCCM Co-Management scenario.
+Yeah, disputes regarding configuration/compliance policies will be controlled via Co-Management Configuration policies in SCCM CB.

 You can select which workloads can be managed via Intune.
-And all other Workloads of SCCM will be managed through SCCM management method.
+All other SCCM workloads will be handled through the SCCM management method.

 SCCM CB Co-Management Configuration Wizard – STAGING Options?